kekse1/count.php/README.md

 preferred (example given: `jpg` does not have the best alpha-channel (transparency) support)!

 **All parameters are optional**, but the `?draw` needs to be set if you want a graphical output (only if allowed by `DRAWING` configuration).

-And just to mention it: take a look at `?zero` and maybe also the `HIDE` setting, described somewhere above.
+And just to mention it: take a look at `?zero` and maybe also the `HIDE` setting, described somewhere above..
 They are changing the way the output image looks like.

 #### Dependencies
 Important: the GD library has to be installed for this feature.
 If it isn't, you can only use the